NFPA 664: preventing fires and explosions among conveyance equipment

 It’s no secret that risk accompanies wood processing.
 Wood burns.
 Dry wood burns easily.
 Wood dust can explode.
 While history has afforded many incidents that highlight the seriousness of these realities, the danger of these risks – the latter in particular – gained public attention in 2012 when Lakeland Mills and Babine Forest Products in British Columbia experienced catastrophic explosions and subsequent fires that killed several workers.
 These events, among others, underlined inadequate safety measures surrounding wood dust in wood-processing industries.
-The Canadian government quickly implemented new safety regulations, and within a few years the National Fire Protection Agency (NFPA) published NFPA 652, Standard on the Fundamentals of Combustible Dust – a resource the agency had identified in the early 2000’s as something it needed to develop.
+The Canadian government quickly implemented new safety regulations, and within a few years the National Fire Protection Association (NFPA) published NFPA 652, Standard on the Fundamentals of Combustible Dust – a resource the agency had identified in the early 2000’s as something it needed to develop.

 After publishing the standard, the NFPA began updating other standards to align with it.
 Its Standard for the Prevention of Fires and Explosions in Wood Processing and Woodworking Facilities (NFPA 664) was revised with these updates in 2017 and again in 2020.
 The 2020 edition represents a major overhaul of the standard with changes to its layout and material additions related to, among other subjects, hazard management.
 In the chapter dedicated to this subject, NFPA 664 details what the NFPA considers inherently safe designs for equipment that handles cellulosic dust.

 [Editor’s note: This article is part of Dust Safety Week 2021.
 Find more articles here.]